joekrump/react-cms-api-server/readme.md

 You can specify your routes in the `api_routes.php` file, that will be automatically loaded.
 In this file you will find many examples of routes.

-### Secrets Generation

-Every time you create a new project starting from this repository, the _php artisan jwt:generate_ command will be executed.

 ## Configuration